syncfusion/ej2-react-docs/src/charts/bullet-chart/getting-started.md

 ## Add Bullet Chart Title

-You can add a title using `title` property to the bullet chart to provide quick information to the user about the data plotted in the bullet chart.
+You can add a title using `title` property to the Bullet Chart to provide quick information to the user about the data plotted in the Bullet Chart.

 {% tab template="bullet-chart/getting-started/title", sourceFiles="app/**/*.tsx", compileJsx=true %}